MicrosoftDocs/fabric-docs/docs/real-time-intelligence/data-activator/activator-alert-queryset.md

 * Change the content of the alert to reflect the specific data that triggered the alert.
 * Define a more complex alert condition than is possible in the Set alert pane.

-For information on how to edit rules in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create rules in design mode](activator-create-activators.md).
+For information on how to edit rules in [!INCLUDE [fabric-activator](../includes/fabric-activator.md)], see [Create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rules](activator-create-activators.md).

-In the activator item itself, you can also view the history of the query results and the history of the rule activations.
-For more information, see [Create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rules in design mode](activator-create-activators.md).
+In the activator itself, you can also view the history of the query results and the history of the rule activations.
+For more information, see [Create [!INCLUDE [fabric-activator](../includes/fabric-activator.md)] rules](activator-create-activators.md).

 <!-- ## Limitations on query result set that returns a time chart with a time axis